-For more details please see notes 5 and 9.
+For more details, please see note 23.

-13 Current account with ultimate shareholder
+12 Current account with ultimate shareholder

 Throughout the year, a cash netting system was in place with Commerzbank in which substantially all bank balances are transferred to a central financing account with Continental AG on the same day as they are created.
 The funds are unrestricted and freely available to the Company.